Transatlantic relations and American domestic politics

 Strategic Foresight and global trend analysis

-The rise of China and the reemergence of great power competition
+The rise of China, technological supremacy, and the reemergence of great power competition

-Julian Müller-Kaler joined DGAP in September 2020 and is now working as a project officer in its program on The Americas.
-He is also a senior and resident fellow at the Atlantic Council, where he works on the rise of China, geopolitical risk analysis, and the implications of modern technologies on society and politics.
+Julian Müller-Kaler joined DGAP in September 2020 and is a project officer in its USA Strategy Group.
+He is also a resident senior fellow at the Atlantic Council, where he works on the rise of China, geopolitical risk analysis, and the implications of modern technologies on society and politics.
 Previously, he was a research associate to Dr. Mathew Burrows, director of the Foresight, Strategy, and Risks Initiative at the Atlantic Council; consultant in the office of the German executive director of the World Bank Group; and co-chair of the Transatlantic Policy Symposium 2019 in Washington, DC.

-Müller-Kaler is currently working toward his doctorate at the Geschwister Scholl Institute for Political Science at LMU Munich.
-He graduated as a Fulbright-Schuman scholar with an MA from Georgetown University’s School of Foreign Service.
-He also holds a BA in politics and international relations from Zeppelin University, where he studied with scholarships from the Leadership Excellence Institute Zeppelin and the Friedrich-Ebert Foundation.
+Müller-Kaler graduated as a Fulbright-Schuman scholar with an MA from Georgetown University’s School of Foreign Service and holds a BA in politics and international relations from Zeppelin University, where he studied with scholarships from the Leadership Excellence Institute Zeppelin and the Friedrich-Ebert Foundation.